salbrec/seqQscorer/README.md

 The docker image is named SeqQscorer and can be invoked by this name in the future.
 You can copy files from the windows side (like your fastq's) and compute from the docker side.

 Docker advises to use WSL, the mounted Linux System for Windows.
-If you want to use this, the installation and handling would be similar to the normal Linux installation, but the Installation of Docker Desktop for windows also needs to be done.
+If you want to use this, the installation and handling would be similar to the normal Linux installation, but the Installation of Docker Desktop for Windows also needs to be done.

 ### Installation with ANACONDA